iandorsey00/geodata/README.md

 * The population density component,
 * The income component, and
 * The median year structure built component.
 This is the year for which the median house was built in the place.
+For this component, 1939 is treated as 0 because the U.S. Census Bureau doesn't record median year structure built values before 1939.

 ## Grouping places within California by counties